 The older style auxiliary generator and engine access door has been replaced by a flat plate.
 (Picture from TM 9-7418 C2 Operation and Organizational Maintenance Armored Full Tracked Personnel Carrier M75.)

-The revised fuel filler cover and taillight mounting can be seen on this example.
+The revised fuel filler cover and taillight mounting can be seen on these examples.
 The mechanism for the rear doors has also been moved outboard of the centered mechanism found in earlier vehicles.
+Stowage is present on the vehicle on the right, and the securing straps for the fluid cans have worn into the paint.

 Like the taillights, the fire extinguisher external control handle housing protrudes from the hull in this example.
 (Picture from TM 9-7418 C2 Operation and Organizational Maintenance Armored Full Tracked Personnel Carrier M75.)